 Arriving in China we were all very well looked after.
 I was placed at a College and have now been teaching for three weeks.
 I absolutely love it.

-15 reasons why this internship in China is for you!
+15 reasons why this teach in China program is for you!

 - No program fee!

-- A monthly living allowance of RMB 2000.
+- RMB 6,000 monthly salary.
 China is an inexpensive country by Western standards and so your living allowance goes a long way!